-During infancy, Lymphedema is the most common disease that is seen in 97% cases while short stature is most commonly leads to evaluation during childhood and adolescence that is seen in 82% cases.
+During infancy, Lymphedema is the most common disease that is seen in 97% cases while short stature is mostly results in the evaluation during childhood and adolescence that is seen in 82% cases.
 Y-chromosomal material may be present in 5% individual which have a marker chromosome that is revealed by the analysis of karyotype.
-Current guidelines advocate screening for Y material if signs of virilization develop or a marker chromosome has already been identified, because the risk of developing gonadoblastoma with Y material present ranges from 5-30% in recent studies.